infraspecdev/infraspec.dev/content/blog/hive-to-unity-catalog-data-migration-databricks.md

 delayed this
 step, which led to users continuing to write to the old tables in Hive, causing data divergence.

-The takeaway? **Don’t wait to delete migrated tables from Hive**—doing so ensures data consistency and streamlines the transition to Unity Catalog.
+The takeaway? **Don't wait to delete migrated tables from Hive**—doing so ensures data consistency and streamlines the transition to Unity Catalog.
 This small adjustment made a huge difference in the overall process.

 ## **Conclusion: Strategic Impact and Future Roadmap**